 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Jasper-Pulaski Fish & Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 8,142 acres of wetland, upland and woodland game habitat.
-Jasper-Pulaski’s suitable habitat provides an ideal stopover for migratory birds.
+The property's suitable habitat provides an ideal stopover for migratory birds.
 More than 10,000 sandhill cranes stop during fall migration.

 Acquisition of the land for Jasper-Pulaski began in 1929.
 During the 1930s, Jasper-Pulaski was designated as a game farm and game preserve.
 Hunting began at the property in 1958, and in 1965, the area was designated as a fish and game area.
 Then in 1972 the name was changed to fish and wildlife area.